 I realize this is a hard choice, Captain, but the needs of the many must outweigh the needs of the few."
 A character who will always think before acting, The Spock is an archetype that can be loosely summed up as the tendency to apply rules, reason and the greater good to all of his/her decisions.
 This character can exist by themselves, but more often, they will have a more emotional and humanistic counterpart to contrast their decisions.
 The main difference between the two archetypes is that while The McCoy will leap before looking, The Spock's solution to problems will have a balanced and well-thought out approach.
 The Spock's relationship with his crewmates/comrades is often tense, because this character type is willing and able to ruthlessly consider ethically troubling situations without batting an eye — especially situations where people might be ordered to die.
 While his counterpart The McCoy is interested in doing the right thing regardless of cost, The Spock is more interested in the end result.
 For him, everyone (including himself) is expendable and he has no problem treating people as such.
 The Spock maintains audience sympathy by being willing to Take a Third Option and also by being as ruthless about his own life as the lives of his crewmates, if not more so.
 Even better, he is utterly unflappable in the face of serious problems or danger; his friends know that no matter how terrifying or hopeless things get, he will never lose his cool and will not stop working on a solution to save everyone.
 When put in a Power Trio with The Kirk and The McCoy, he becomes the superego in Id, Superego and Ego.
 The Spock will at times become a Tin Man, though this varies with the writing, and will often have No Sense of Humor.
 When he has emotion, he may sometimes express it with a Fascinating Eyebrow and nothing more.
 Since Smart People Play Chess, if The Spock plays a game, it will invariably be a variant of chess.
 Closely related to The Stoic, Agent Scully, Emotionless Girl, and Little Miss Snarker.
 Often becomes a Straw Vulcan, but occasionally ends up on the winning side of Emotions vs. Stoicism.
 Probably sides with the Enlightenment in Romanticism Versus Enlightenment.
 Well Intentioned Extremists often come across similarly when they believe they're working for the greater good.
 See also Spock Speak.
-He's likely to advocate Shoot the Dog.
+This character type is Shoot the Dog personified.
 Named (obviously) for Spock from Star Trek.
 Compare with their eternal opposite, The McCoy.

 open/close all folders